Anthony-Macabata/Designed-Dual-WAN-PCC-Load-Balancing-Recursive-Routing-Failover/README.md

 Deployed a complete PCC engine capable of tracking separate network streams and dynamically sharing the transport load based on client transport definitions.

 **Failover Verification**
-Constructed a multi-hop recursive routing path that targets global web nodes such as 8.8.8.8 and 1.1.1.1 to prevent gateway blackholing during upstream carrier outages.
+Constructed a multi-hop recursive routing path that targets global web nodes such as 8.8.8.8 and 1.1.1.1 to prevent gateway blackholing during upstream ISP carrier outages.

 **Session-State**
 Anchored connection tracking boundaries across the Mangle table to prevent multi-WAN packet reordering and keep secure user connections stable.